charslaw/Pando/docs/GuidelinesExamples/BasicExample.md

 public enum EyeColor { Blue, Green, Brown, Hazel, Black, Other }
 ```

-This example creates a contradiction because `Person` can neither be a branch nor a blob.
-It contains strings, which are
+This example creates a contradiction because `Person` can be neither a branch nor a blob. `Person` contains raw data, so
-blobs themselves, so it must be a branch, but it also contains raw data, so it must be a blob.
+it must be a blob (guideline 2), but it also contains strings, which are blobs themselves (guideline 3), so it must be a
+branch (guideline 1).

 To resolve this contradiction, we can extract the raw data from person into its own blob node for `Person` to contain: